cottoncammy/disquark/README.md

 ```

 **It's strongly recommended to use DisQuark along with our [Quarkiverse extension](https://github.com/quarkiverse/quarkus-disquark) which minimizes the boilerplate needed to listen and respond to interactions.**

+## Client Configuration

+DisQuark clients expose several configuration options via `Builder`s accessible from corresponding static `builder` methods.

+### Token source

+You can configure your client's `AccessTokenSource` to receive your access token asynchronously from an alternative source.

+### Rate limit configuration

+You can change the `RateLimitStrategy` and the `GlobalRateLimiter` implementation used by DisQuark to avoid being rate limited by Discord's API.
+There are pre-configured strategies to disable rate limiting logic or to only apply bucket or global rate limiting logic.
+This can be useful when you are creating a distributed application and want to sychronize rate limiting logic across your DisQuark application instances.

+### Requester factory

+You can change the `RequesterFactory` used to construct a `Requester` instance that performs the actual request logic to Discord.
+This is useful if you need to configure the underlying `HttpClient` used by the default `Requester` or if you want to provide a different implementation altogether.

+### Logging

+Logging in DisQuark is provided by the SLF4J API.
+Install an implementation using your preferred build tool and configure it appropriately to receive trace- and debug-level logs from your application.

+### Interactions client configuration

+The following configuration options are available for applications leveraging HTTP interactions:

+* `router` - the Vert.x `Router` instance used to setup the interactions handler
+* `verifyKey` - your Discord application's public key used to verify incoming interaction signatures, lazily fetched if not provided
+* `handleCors` - whether to install a CORS handler to the `Router` to accept incoming `POST` requests from `discord.com`, `true` by default
+* `interactionsUrl` - the relative URL to receive interactions from, `/` by default
+* `startHttpServer` - whether to construct and start an `HttpServer` when listening for incoming interactions, `true` by default
+* `httpServerSupplier` - the factory used to construct the `HttpServer` if `startHttpServer` is enabled
+* `validatorFactory` - the factory used to construct an `InteractionsValidator` implementation from the `verifyKey`

 ## Using Snapshots